Freddy03h/compass-flex/README.md

 ```
 bower install https://github.com/Freddy03h/compass-flex.git --save
 ```
-(Note: Use the github repo link because it not registred)
+(Note: Use the github repo link because it not officially registred has a bower component)

 ## How to use